Sekky61/advent/README.md

 # Advent of Code

-Solution to some of the AoC challanges.
-Written in Rust, trying to use *iterators* where possible.
+Solution to some of the [AoC](https://adventofcode.com/) challanges.
+- Written in Rust, trying to use *iterators* where possible.

-Includes a Python script to download inputs from the official website and generate corresponding Rust module.
+- Includes a script to setup a new challange.

 ## Highlights